What is Credit Control and Why is it Important?

 What Should be Included in Credit Control Policies?

-Complete a credit check on the company
+Complete a Credit Check on the Company

 Before you offer a new client credit, it is worth checking if they have a good credit rating.
 Several companies offer this service for a small charge.
 Experian off business credit checks and have a free trial available.

 Many businesses request that a credit application form is completed.
-This form will require information on business details, person to contact, where to send invoices, bank details, and 2 trade references.
+This form will require information on business details, the person to contact, where to send invoices, bank details, and two trade references.
 Ensure you request the references; they are the best people to know the business and whether it is worth offering credit.

 Make sure you agree to a credit limit and payment terms.
 If these terms are not kept, you may have to consider reducing or removing the credit account.
 A business with a poor credit rating can be worse than not having a customer.

-Credit Control Procedures
+Credit Control Process

 The person who runs the credit control is called a credit controller.
 If you are a small business, you may have to request money from your customers yourself.